-- Standard Green Use of Proceeds Bond: a standard recourse-to-the-issuer debt obligation aligned with the GBP. - Green Revenue Bond: a non-recourse-to-the-issuer debt obligation aligned with the GBP in which the credit exposure in the bond is to the pledged cash flows of the revenue streams, fees, taxes etc., and whose use of proceeds go to related or unrelated Green Project(s). - Green Project Bond: a project bond for a single or multiple Green Project(s) for which the investor has direct exposure to the risk of the project(s) with or without potential recourse to the issuer, and that is aligned with the GBP. - Green Securitised Bond: a bond collateralised by one or more specific Green Project(s), including but not limited to covered bonds, ABS, MBS, and other structures; and aligned with the GBP.
-The first source of repayment is generally the cash flows of the assets.
+- 1. Standard Green Use of Proceeds Bond: an unsecured debt obligation with full recourse-to-the-issuer only and aligned with the GBP. - 2.
+Green Revenue Bond: a non-recourse-to-the-issuer debt obligation aligned with the GBP in which the credit exposure in the bond is to the pledged cash flows of the revenue streams, fees, taxes etc., and whose use of proceeds go to related or unrelated Green Project(s). - 3.
+Green Project Bond: a project bond for a single or multiple Green Project(s) for which the investor has direct exposure to the risk of the project(s) with or without potential recourse to the issuer, and that is aligned with the GBP. - 4.
+Secured Green Bond: a secured bond where the net proceeds will be exclusively applied to finance or refinance either: - i.
+The Green Project(s) securing the specific bond only (a "Secured Green Collateral Bond"); or - ii.
+The Green Project(s) of the issuer, originator or sponsor, where such Green Projects may or may not be securing the specific bond in whole or in part (a "Secured Green Standard Bond").
+A Secured Green Standard Bond may be a specific class or tranche of a larger transaction.